peterhinch/micropython-async/v3/docs/DRIVERS.md

 ### 4.1.1 The suppress constructor argument

-When the button is pressed `press_func` runs immediately.
+The purpose of the `suppress` argument is to disambiguate the response when an application requires either, or both, long-press and double-click events.
+It works by modifying the behavior of the `release_func`.
+By design, whenever a button is pressed, the `press_func` runs immediately.
 This minimal latency is ideal for applications such as games.
-Consider a long press: `press_func` runs initially, then `long_func`, and finally `release_func`.
-In the case of a double-click `press_func` and `release_func` will run twice; `double_func` runs once.
+The `Pushbutton` class provides the ability to suppress 'intermediate' events and reduce them down to one single event.
+The `suppress` argument is useful for applications where long-press, single-press, and double-click events are desired, such as clocks, watches, or menu navigation.
+However, long-press and double-click detection introduces additional latency to ensure correct classification of events and is therefore not suitable for all applications.
+To illustrate the default library behavior, consider how long button presses and double-clicks are interpreted.

+A long press is seen as three events:

+ * `press_func`
+ * `long_func`
+ * `release_func`

+Similarly, a double-click is seen as five events:

+ * `press_func`
+ * `release_func`
+ * `press_func`
+ * `release_func`
+ * `double_func`

-There can be a need for a `callable` which runs if a button is pressed but only if a doubleclick or long press function does not run.
-The `suppress` arg changes the behaviour of `release_func` to fill that role.
+There can be a need for a callable which runs if a button is pressed, but only if a double-click or long-press function does not run.
+The suppress argument changes the behaviour of the `release_func` to fill that role.
 This has timing implications.
 The soonest that the absence of a long press can be detected is on button release.
-Absence of a double click can only be detected when the double click timer times out without a second press occurring.
+Absence of a double-click can only be detected when the double-click timer times out without a second press occurring.

-Note `suppress` affects the behaviour of `release_func` only.
+Note: `suppress` affects the behaviour of the `release_func` only.
 Other callbacks including `press_func` behave normally.

-If the `suppress` constructor arg is set, `release_func` will be launched as
+If the `suppress = True` constructor argument is set, the `release_func` will be launched as follows:

-follows:
- 1. If `double_func` does not exist on rapid button release.
+ * If `double_func` does not exist on rapid button release.
- 2. If `double_func` exists, after the expiration of the doubleclick timer.
+ * If `double_func` exists, after the expiration of the double-click timer.
- 3. If `long_func` exists and the press duration causes `long_func` to be launched, `release_func` will not be launched.
+ * If `long_func` exists and the press duration causes `long_func` to be launched, `release_func` will not be launched.
- 4. If `double_func` exists and a double click occurs, `release_func` will not be launched.
+ * If `double_func` exists and a double-click occurs, `release_func` will not be launched.

 In the typical case where `long_func` and `double_func` are both defined, this ensures that only one of `long_func`, `double_func` and `release_func` run.
-In the case of a single short press, `release_func` will be delayed until the expiry of the double-click timer (because until that time a second click might occur).
+In the case of a single short press, the `release_func` will be delayed until the expiry of the double-click timer (because until that time a second click might occur).

-The following script may be used to demonstrate the effect of this arg.
-As written it assumes a Pi Pico with a pushbutton between GPIO 18 and Gnd, with the primitives installed.
+The following script may be used to demonstrate the effect of this argument.
+As written, it assumes a Pi Pico with a push button attached between GPIO 18 and Gnd, with the primitives installed.
 ```python
 from machine import Pin
 import uasyncio as asyncio